Alaska Air National Guard

 The Alaska Air National Guard (AK ANG) is the aerial militia of the State of Alaska, United States of America.
 It is, along with the Alaska Army National Guard, an element of the Alaska National Guard.

 As state military units, the units in the Alaska Air National Guard are not typically in the normal United States Air Force chain of command unless federalized.
 They are under the jurisdiction of the governor of Alaska though the office of the Alaska Adjutant General unless they are federalized by order of the president of the United States.
 The Alaska Air National Guard is headquartered at Joint Base Elmendorf–Richardson and its commander is Brigadier General Scott A. Howard.

+As of 2025, the Alaska Air National Guard is composed of 1,676 Air Guardsmen.

 Overview

 Under the "Total Force" concept, Alaska Air National Guard units are considered to be Air Reserve Components (ARC) of the United States Air Force (USAF).
-Alaska ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF if federalized.
+Alaska ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF if federalized.
 In addition, the Alaska Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state military units the elements of the Alaska ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state military units the elements of the Alaska ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.